-At the same time, the teachers at Neve ha-Yeladim took care to inculcate in their young charges universal values: love of humankind, respect for all human beings and the Kantian principle which holds that no person is ever a means to an end but is always the end itself.
+While Justice Dorner later described the Spartan conditions that reigned at the institution, she had nothing but the most lavish praise for the excellent education the children received, particularly in Jewish tradition and Zionism.
+At the same time, the teachers at Neve ha-Yeladim took care to inculcate in their young charges universal values: love of humankind, respect for all human beings, and the Kantian principle that holds that no person is ever a means to an end but is always the end itself.
 These were to be Dorner’s guiding principles throughout her entire career.

-In addition to her judicial duties, Dalia Dorner served as an adviser to master’s and doctoral degree students of law at the University of Haifa and as visiting lecturer in the Faculty of Law at the Hebrew University of Jerusalem, where she herself had obtained her M. Jur. in 1958, prior to being admitted to the Israeli Bar in 1960.
-She is an honorary member of the American Law Institute and in 2005 was awarded an honorary degree by the Weizmann Institute in Rehovot.
+In addition to her judicial duties, Justice Dorner served as an adviser to master’s and doctoral degree students of law at the University of Haifa and as visiting lecturer in the Faculty of Law at the Hebrew University of Jerusalem, where she herself had obtained her M. Jur. in 1958, prior to being admitted to the Israeli Bar in 1960.
+She was elected president of the Israeli Press Council in 2006, a position she still holds as of 2021.